dimk1301/Guides/ai-token-efficiency-playbook.md

 * **Large or situational reference material** → structure it for progressive loading instead of always-on.
 See the tool-specific mechanics in each Playbook section below:
   - **Kiro CLI** — Skills (metadata-only until relevant) + `/knowledge` for indexed, searchable doc sets.
 See *Selective Indexing via Skills + Knowledge Bases*.
   - **Claude Code** — Skills, loaded only when the task matches the skill's description.
-  - **GitHub Copilot** — Path-scoped `*.instructions.md`, which loads by file-type match rather than semantic relevance — a coarser proxy for the same idea, not a full equivalent.
+  - **GitHub Copilot CLI** — Path-scoped `*.instructions.md`, which loads by file-type match rather than semantic relevance — a coarser proxy for the same idea, not a full equivalent.

 The common failure mode is a vague skill/doc description: too vague and the agent either never triggers it or triggers it for everything, which cancels out the savings.
 Write descriptions as specific as the task they should match.